Causes and Symptoms of TMJ Pain

 • Teeth grinding and clenching :

 Continuous clenching of the teeth, consciously or unconsciously, may lead to the development of a TMJ issue.
 This takes place due to incessant excessive pressure that is created by the upper and the lower jaw teeth at the back of the mouth.
-Treatments mostly comprise of wearing a mouth guard at night in order to create a hindrance to the bite.
+Treatments mostly comprise wearing a mouth guard at night in order to create a hindrance to the bite.

 • Some traumatic experience: